 Alongside adoption and fostering services, we assess the suitability of both children and adults for adoption or fostering.

-Our team carries out detailed neurological and developmental follow ups of children who were born prematurely or with significant perinatal (period immediately before and after birth) problems.
+We provide detailed neurological and developmental follow ups of children who were born prematurely or with significant perinatal (period immediately before and after birth) problems.